zoeseeger/MonashThesisTemplate/README.md

 * Graphs can also be created inplace meaning that any changes can be immediately incorporated rather than resaving the image and reinserting it
 * All formatting options are contained in a file that once in place can be ignored
 * If you are just writing (no compiling) all you need is a simple text editor making the writing process extremely portable

-## Getting Started

-01-chap1 and 02-chap2 Rmd files outline various syntax and functions useful in creating a thesis.
-These files can be renamed but remember to also rename them in `_bookdown.yml`.
-In `_bookdown.yml` you can add chapters, order thesis chapters and choose what gets generated upon compilation.
-This file will keep the matadata for creating the book.
-In `index.Rmd` most of the information displayed on the title page can be editted.
-In `monashthesis.tex` set or add bibliographies and add any needed latex packages not already in monashthesis.cls which contains the bulk of the formatting including the title page. _output.yaml contains a few more settings for creating the PDF document but should not require changing.
-Building the book inside RStudio can be done easily by `Build Book` in the `Build` section of the Environment window pane.
-This will build the PDF in a directory called `_book`.

 ## RMarkdown and Bookdown